E2S2: Encoding-Enhanced Sequence-to-Sequence Pretraining for Language Understanding and Generation: Experiments

 We compare our E2S2-BART with the following models: \begin{itemize} \item \textbf{\bartre:} since the published paper of BART did not report the results on the GLUE leaderboard and GEC/\textsc{DiaGe} tasks, we reproduce the results of the original BART. \item \textbf{\bartcont:} we initialize the model with the original BART and continually pretrain it with additional training steps, where the number of the additional training steps is equal to that of our E2S2-BART.
 This setting is to eliminate the doubt that the better performance of our E2S2 comes from more training steps. \item \textbf{E2S2-\bartde:} one of E2S2-BART variant models trained with the proposed E2S2 strategy upon the single denoising objective.
 More specifically, we use the shuffle (denoted as \textsc{Sf}), random (denoted as \textsc{Ra}) replacement and their combination (denoted as \textsc{SfRa}) as extra noising functions, respectively. \item \textbf{E2S2-\bartjb:} we simply combine the denoising and vanilla contrastive objectives, \ie the first solution for the contrastive objective that performs basic pooling operations to obtain sentence representations, and apply it to pretrain the E2S2-BART models. \item \textbf{E2S2-\bartjp:} the combination of denoising and prompt-based contrastive objectives is adopted to guide the pretraining of E2S2-BART.
 Notably, prompt-based contrastive objective refers to the second solution that uses prompts to obtain sentence representations.

 \end{itemize}

-Moreover, for reference, we also compare against other competitive pretrained models, including BERT~\cite{devlin2019bert}, T5-large~\cite{raffel2020exploring}, UniLM~\cite{dong2019unified}, ERNIE2.0~\cite{sun2020ernie}, XLNet~\cite{yang2019xlnet}, SpanBERT~\cite{joshi2020spanbert}, SemBERT~\cite{zhang2020semantics} and etc. Note that the models with larger capabilities could always achieve higher performance, and thus we only compare our E2S2-BART models with the pretrained models of comparable size for a fair comparison.
+Moreover, for evaluating the effectiveness of our proposed method, we also compare against other competitive pretrained models, including BERT~\cite{devlin2019bert}, T5-large~\cite{raffel2020exploring}, UniLM~\cite{dong2019unified}, ERNIE2.0~\cite{sun2020ernie}, XLNet~\cite{yang2019xlnet}, SpanBERT~\cite{joshi2020spanbert}, SemBERT~\cite{zhang2020semantics}, etc. Note that the models with larger capabilities could always achieve higher performance, and thus we only compare our E2S2-BART models with the pretrained models of comparable size for a fair comparison.